coreos/docs/fleet/launching-containers-fleet.md

 Global units can deployed to a subset of matching machines with the `MachineMetadata` parameter, which is explained in the next section.

-## Schedule Based on Machine Metadata
+## Schedule based on machine metadata

 Applications with complex and specific requirements can target a subset of the cluster for scheduling via machine metadata.
 Powerful deployment topologies can be achieved &mdash; schedule units based on the machine's region, rack location, disk speed or anything else you can think of.